Difference Between Depreciation and Amortization

 A business should realize the importance of these two accounting concepts and should be analyzed which most importance on how much money needs to be set aside to purchase an asset in the future.
 Also, assets of the business should always be tested for impairment at least annually which helps the business to know the real market value of the asset.
 The impairment of assets also helps the business to forecast the cash requirement and at which year the probable cash outflow should occur.

 This has been a guide to Depreciation vs Amortization.
-Here we discuss the top differences between depreciation and amortization, its methods along with infographics and comparison table.
+Here we discuss the top differences between them and their methods along with infographics and comparative table.
 You may also have a look at the following articles –